There is a lot to enjoy in the Georgian capital and it is all quite affordable for budget travelers.

 This whimsical clock tower is a creation of Rezo Gabriadze, who is an artist and puppeteer and is recognised as a Georgian national treasure.
 Next to it is his small puppet theatre, where he presents enchanting plays performed entirely by lovingly constructed marionettes.
 These aren’t just puppet plays for children, they are filled with depth and meaning and have been praised by international critics and audiences.
 Gabriadze has toured with his shows, performing in New York, London, Edinburgh, Washington D.C. and Moscow.

 Take a look at the shows that are currently being performed at the puppet theatre and be sure to see one during your visit, it is a cultural experience you will never forget.
+The shows only take place during the winter season in Tbilisi, as the puppets travel the world on tour during the summer season.
+(A main perk of visiting Tbilisi in the winter.)

 According to the legend of how Tbilisi was founded, King Vakhtang Gorgasali was on a hunting expedition in the area with a falcon in the 4th century AD.
 His hunting falcon caught a wild pheasant, but in the ensuing fight both birds fell into a nearby hot spring and were boiled alive.
 The King was so amazed with this natural phenomenon that he decided to build a city on the location.
 The name “Tbilisi” comes from the Old Georgian word “Tpili” which means “warm.”